 As momentum grew, more and more individuals continued to support our vision.

-- Alvin and Dorothy Kirshner funded the Kirshner Playground.
+Alvin and Dorothy Kirsner funded the Kirsner Playground.

 Under the supervision of Tim Urban and many other volunteer committees, construction of The Caspe Terrace was completed in the spring of 2001.
 Community members continued to come forward to help with landscaping, programming, and special needs.